swcarpentry/python-novice-gapminder/episodes/03-types-conversion.md

   - In contrast, if we copy one cell and paste its contents into another cell, the second cell will not update if the first cell changes.
     To update the second cell, we would need to copy and paste again.
-- Assignment (`=` operator) in python works like copy and paste in spreadsheets not like a spreadsheet formula connecting the two cells.
+- Assignment (the `=` operator) in python works like copy and paste in spreadsheets not like a spreadsheet formula connecting the two cells.
     In other words, after a variable is used to assign a value to another variable, reassigning the first variable does not change the second variable.

-To demostrate this:
+To demonstrate this:

 ```python
 a = 1